sriramdasbalaji/VSTS-DevOps-Labs/docker/readme.md

     <img src="images/release_in_progress.png">

-6. After the release, you will see the summary with logs as shown.
+6. The release will deploy the image to App Service and you will see the release summary with logs as shown.

     <img src="images/release_summary.png">